archoncloud/archoncloud-ethereum/README.md

 ```
 	err := rpc_utils.SetRpcUrl([]string{"<rpc-url1>", "<rpc-url2>", "<rpc-url3>"})
 	if err != nil {
-		// This means that no entered url is valid
+		// This means that no entered url is valid as an eth rpc
 	}
 ```